 - National Security Agency

 - City of Augusta

 - University System of Georgia

 - Private Sector Partners

-Jones Lang LaSalle has been selected to serve as project manager for construction of the proposed Cyber Innovation and Training Center to be built by GTA in Augusta, Georgia.
+Jones Lang LaSalle is the project manager for construction of the proposed Cyber Innovation and Training Center to be built by GTA in Augusta, Georgia.